luko907/moviesApp/README.md

 ### To be added shortly:

-- Capacity to display movie trailers
+- Capacity to search by genre/year released

 ### Project setup: